Harmonic based model predictive control for set-point tracking: Harmonic based MPC for tracking

 contradicting the optimality of $(\hat{\vv{x}}_H^\circ, \hat{\vv{u}}_H^\circ)$.
 The fact that $(\xeo, \ueo) \in \hat{\cc{Z}}$ follows from the satisfaction of \eqref{ineq:HMPC:z:minus}-\eqref{ineq:HMPC:z:plus}. \end{proof}

 The following theorem states the recursive feasibility of the HMPC controller.
 That is, suppose that a state $x$ belongs to the feasibility region of the HMPC controller.
 Then, for any feasible solution $\vv{x}$, $\vv{u}$, $\vv{x}_H$ and $\vv{u}_H$ of $\lH(x; x_r, u_r)$ we have that the successor state $A x + B u_0$ also belongs to the feasibility region of the HMPC controller.
 The first claim of the theorem states that feasible solutions of the HMPC controller provide constraint satisfaction for all future predicted states.
 The second claim states the recursive feasibility property of the HMPC controller.
-An important conclusion drawn from its proof (see also Properties \ref{prop:periodic:dynamics} and \ref{prop:bounds} in Appendix \ref{app:properties}) is that the artificial harmonic reference \eqref{eq:harmonic:signals} obtained from any feasible solution of $\lH(x; x_r, u_r)$ satisfies the system dynamics $x_{h, j+1} {=} A \xhj + B \uhj$ and constraints $(\xhj, \uhj) \in \hat{\cc{Z}}$, $\forall j \in \N$.
+Its proof, which we include in Appendix \ref{app:proof:recursive:feasibility}, follows the standard approach, in which it is shown that a feasible solution of \eqref{eq:HMPC} can be be obtained for the successor state from the feasible solution of the previous time instant.

 \begin{theorem}[Recursive feasibility of the HMPC controller] Suppose that $x$ belongs to the feasibility region of the HMPC controller.
 Suppose also that ${\bar{\vv{x}} = \{\bx_0, \ldots, \bx_{N-1}\}}$, ${\bar{\vv{u}} = \{\bu_0, \ldots, \bu_{N-1}\}}$, $\xe$, $\xs$, $\xc$, $\ue$, $\us$, $\uc$, constitute a feasible solution to the constraints (\ref{eq:HMPC:dynamics}) to (\ref{ineq:HMPC:z:plus}).
 Then, \bRlist \item The control input sequence $\{u\}$ defined as